|Acrocanthosaurus tracks at the "Main" site, Dinosaur Valley State Park|

 track in the Paluxy Riverbed, Dinosaur

 Photo (C) 1984, Glen J. Kuban

-Dinosaur Valley State Park is located in Somervell County Texas, near the town of Glen Rose.
-Covering over 1500 acres and designated a National Natural Landmark in 1969, the park is great place to view the fossilized dinosaur footprints, as well as to hike, camp, picnic, fish, swim, and enjoy beautiful scenery and wildlife.
+Dinosaur Valley State Park is located in Somervell County Texas, near the little town of Glen Rose.
+Covering over 1500 acres and designated a National Natural Landmark in 1969, the park freatures some of the best dinosaur tracks in the world.
+It's also a great place to hike, camp, picnic, fish, swim, and enjoy beautiful scenery and wildlife.
 The world-famous dinosaur tracks in the park occur in a branch of the Brazos River called the Paluxy.
 The park is open year round, but late summer is the best time to visit for viewing the tracks, when the river level is generally low.
 Those planning a visit are advised to contact the park to check on current river and weather conditions: